wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-a-user-store-with-built-in-idp.md

 Follow the steps given below to configure a Choreo built-in IdP user store for an environment:

-1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
+1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
 2. In the Choreo Console top navigation menu, click the **Organization** list and then click on your organization.
 3. In the left navigation menu, click **Settings**.
 This takes you to your organization settings.
 4. Click the **Application Security** tab and then click the **Identity Providers** tab.